Calvin-CS/TSGL/readmetests.txt

 QUICK NOTES
 -------------------------------
 + To close the window after each successive test, press the ESC key.
-+ Every test can take in at least one command-line argument.
++ Every test except testConcavePolygon can take in at least one command-line argument.
-+ Some tests have I/O capabilities, in particular: testBallroom, testGradientMandelbrot, testJulia,  testMandelbrot, testMouse, testPong, testProjectiles, and testLangton.
++ Some tests have I/O capabilities, in particular: testBallroom, testConway, testGradientMandelbrot, testJulia,  testMandelbrot, testMouse, testPong, testProjectiles, and testLangton.

 + Lastly, some tests will have two windows.
 One will be a progress bar/tiled square, the other will be a window for the test animation.
 Close each window with ESC key as normal.